bija510/playwright-typescript-jest/README.md

 2. For Playwright Docs Click this link [playwright](https://playwright.dev/docs/intro/)
 3. For Jest framework (same like TestNG) click this link [jest](https://jestjs.io/docs/getting-started)
 4. For Jest Assertion click this link [jest-assertion](https://jestjs.io/docs/expect)
+5. For Jest-cli means how to run form command-line. follow this link [jest-cli](https://jestjs.io/docs/cli)
 ## What is Playwright?
 The playwright is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 Playwright is built to enable cross-browser web testing.